 If you communicate with us by letter, e-mail, or phone or in person, it is possible that information about the communication may be collected into a file specific to you.

-Members of the Curtis Alumni Network – that is, those alumni who register to the Common Room through the log in process – voluntarily provide the school with personal contact information and may occasionally receive electronic mailings from the Curtis Institute of Music.
-Members can also opt-in to receive electronic newsletters or other communications.
-Alumni address, phone, and e-mail contact information are exclusively available in the Online Alumni Directory to the members of this Curtis Alumni Network via a password-protected log-in.
-Alumni who register can elect not to share their personal contact information through the Online Alumni Directory by so indicating during registration.
+All alumni are members of the Curtis Alumni Network, and those who voluntarily provide the school with personal contact information may occasionally receive communications from Curtis.
+Alumni are automatically opted in to receive communications from Curtis upon graduation.
+Alumni address, phone, and e-mail contact information are exclusively available in Curtis Connect to the Curtis Alumni Network via a password-protected log-in.
+Alumni who register can elect to customize their communications preferences and provide Curtis with any changes to their personal and professional information.

-When alumni log in and use the Online Alumni Directory, biographical, contact, and professional information is listed.
-This information is automatically available to all other alumni through the Online Alumni Directory.
-Once alumni have opted in to the Alumni Network, they then have the chance to determine what personal data to display to their classmates on an item-by-item basis by checking the “Make Private” checkbox on their Profile Update form.
-These fields default to viewable until they are changed by the alumna or alumnus.
+When alumni log in and use Curtis Connect, biographical, contact, professional information, and options to share social media are listed.
+This information is automatically available to all other alumni, faculty, and staff through Curtis Connect.
+Once alumni have registered in Curtis Connect, they then have the chance to determine what personal data to display to their classmates on an item-by-item basis by checking the “Make Private” checkbox on their Profile Update form.
+These fields default to viewable until they are changed solely by the alumna or alumnus.